w3f/polkadot-wiki/docs/learn/learn-consensus.md

   implementation and the accompanying
   [Substrate pallet](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/grandpa/src/lib.rs).
 - [Block Production and Finalization in Polkadot](https://www.crowdcast.io/e/polkadot-block-production) -
-  An explanation of how BABE and GRANDPA work together to produce and finalize blocks on Kusama, with Bill Laboon.
+  An explanation of how BABE and GRANDPA work together to produce and finalize blocks on Kusama with Bill Laboon.
 - [Block Production and Finalization in Polkadot: Understanding the BABE and GRANDPA Protocols](https://www.youtube.com/watch?v=1CuTSluL7v4&t=4s) -
   An academic talk by Bill Laboon, given at MIT Cryptoeconomic Systems 2020, describing Polkadot's hybrid consensus model in-depth.